Constraining dimension-6 SMEFT with higher-order predictions for $p p \to t W$: Numerical analysis

 The renormalization and factorization scales are fixed at $\mu_R = \mu_F = \mu_0 = m_t$ and we consider variations $\mu_R = f_R \mu_0$ and $\mu_F = f_F \mu_0$ with $f_R, f_F \in \cc{0.5, 1, 2}$.
 We use the MSHT20 NLO and NNLO PDFs~\cite{Bailey:2020ooq}.
 We assume $N_f=5$, and the running of the strong coupling $\alpha_s$ is provided from the PDF set.
 We set $\Lambda = 1 \ \TeV$.
 We impose basic fiducial acceptance requirements on the reconstructed top quark,

 where the transverse momentum threshold serves to exclude the near-threshold region and ensures infrared-safe and numerically stable predictions in the binned analysis.
 We consider the binning

 We refer to the first $y$ region as \textit{central} and the second as \textit{forward}.
 Thus, in total, we have 12 bins presented in Table~\ref{tab:bins}.
 We assume an integrated luminosity of $\mathcal{L}=139~\fb^{-1}$ for 13 TeV (Run II) and $\mathcal{L} = 300~\fb^{-1}$ for 13.6 TeV (Run III).
-Experimental systematics are modeled by a 5\% per-bin uncorrelated efficiency/selection uncertainty and a 1.7\% fully correlated luminosity uncertainty.
+Experimental systematics are modeled by a 5\% per-bin uncorrelated efficiency/selection uncertainty as a proxy for residual detector, efficiency, unfolding, and background-modeling effects, motivated by the typical size of experimental systematics reported in unfolded differential top-quark measurements at 13~TeV~\cite{CMS:2017xio}, and a 1.7\% fully correlated luminosity uncertainty consistent with the standard ATLAS Run~II luminosity calibration~\cite{ATLAS:2021xhq, ATLAS:2022hro}.
 We introduce fully correlated PDF uncertainties and uncorrelated scale variations as theoretical uncertainties. { } The top-quark distributions across the bins in $tW^-$ production in the SM together with 3-point and 7-point scale variations, as well as PDF uncertainties, at LO, NLO, and aNNLO at 13 TeV are given in Fig.~\ref{fig:distributions_sm}.
 In this figure, the dashed line indicates the \textit{central} rapidity contribution at a given $p_T$ bin, whereas the solid line is the \textit{central} and \textit{forward} contributions combined.
 The dark gray shade indicates the 3-point scale variation, light gray the 7-point scale variation, and red the PDF variations.
 In the aNNLO distribution, we propagate PDF uncertainties by applying the same relative PDF variation observed at NLO.
 We have verified that this prescription reproduces the aNNLO PDF dependence to excellent accuracy for the distributions considered.
 The pictured behavior is similar for the 13.6 TeV distributions.

 For the Run II (III) configuration, at LO, the PDF uncertainties range from 1.6\% (1.6\%) to 2.5\% (2.4\%) and the 3-point scale variations from 1.5\% (1.3\%) to 6.0\% (5.7\%), and the 7-point scale variations are about 11\% (11\%) and do not vary considerably.
 At NLO, the PDF uncertainties are about 2.5\% (2.5\%), and the 3-point scale uncertainties vary between 0.94\% (0.24\%) and 7.3\% (7.8\%), whereas the 7-point scale variations range from 4.0\% (4.4\%) to 8.1\% (8.3\%).
 At aNNLO, the PDF percentage uncertainties are the same as NLO, and the 3-point scale variations range from 1.5\% (1.6\%) to 9.2\% (8.2\%) and the 7-point scale uncertainties from 5.9\% (5.1\%) to 9.7\% (10\%).
 We choose 3-point variations as the basis for scale variations in the rest of the work.